You’ll be sure to impress your family and friends with this amazing puff pastry appetizer! A tasty treat they will not soon forget!

 Also try not to overlap the puff pastry or it won’t cook all the way through.
 I actually like it when it looks a little haphazard.
 I call this “rustic” and then I don’t put so much pressure on myself to make them all identical and perfect.

 Crunchy candied walnuts coupled with tart, creamy goat cheese make for a rich and decadent pear salad.
-Want all the pear but without the salad?
-Serve it for dessert!
-Just lose the leafy greens and pair with Vanilla Bean Ice Cream, Candied Walnuts and a Balsamic Reduction.

 Tools for making Pear Salad with Candied Walnuts:

 Good knife – Global is my favorite!
 They are worth the price, I promise.
 I am kind of obsessed with them and store them tucked away so no one else can use them.
 Including hubby.
 Hands off my good stuff!